Smartling/SmartlingHelp/_v2endpoints/issues/create-issue.md

 Creates a new issue for a string.

 > Issue text is plain text only.
 HTML tags and markdown are not supported.
+Maximum of 4000 characters.